-Ground Survey Points (GSP)
+Ground Survey Points (GSPs)

 Ground survey points were collected using real time kinematic and post-processed kinematic survey techniques.
 A Trimble R7 base unit was positioned at a nearby monument to broadcast a kinematic correction to a roving Trimble R8 GNSS receiver.
-All GSP measurements were made during periods with a Position Dilution of Precision (PDOP) of $\leq 3.0$ with at least six satellites in view of the stationary and roving receivers.
+All GSP measurements were made during periods with a Position Dilution of Precision (PDOP) of \leq 3.0 with at least six satellites in view of the stationary and roving receivers.
 When collecting RTK and PPK data, the rover records data while stationary for five seconds, then calculates the pseudorange position using at least three one-second epochs.
+Relative errors for any GSP position must be less than 1.5 cm horizontal and 2.0 cm vertical in order to be accepted.
 Relative errors for the position must be less than 1.5 cm horizontal and 2.0 cm vertical in order to be accepted.
 See Table 5 for Trimble unit specifications.

-GSP were collected in areas where good satellite visibility was achieved on paved roads and other hard surfaces such as gravel or packed dirt roads.
+GSPs were collected in areas where good satellite visibility was achieved on paved roads.
 GSP measurements were not taken on highly reflective surfaces such as center line stripes or lane markings on roads due to the increased noise seen in the laser returns over these surfaces.
-GSP were collected within as many flightlines as possible, however the distribution of GSP depended on ground access constraints and monument locations and may not be equitably distributed throughout the study area (Figure 2).
+GSPs were collected within as many flightlines as possible, however the distribution of GSPs depended on ground access constraints and monument locations and may not be equitably distributed throughout the study area (Figure 2).